 You can also choose to redeem Membership Rewards points for an Amazon or Marks & Spencer Gift Card.
 But here at TPG, we love travel, so we think you can get more value using the points for travel instead.

 The Preferred Rewards Gold Card comes with a perk to make the airport experience more enjoyable.
 Even if you don’t have elite status with any airline, this card comes with two airport lounge visit passes each year.
 The visits must be made in the Lounge Club network, which boasts more than 700 lounges worldwide.
 Member lounges include the No1 Lounges at London Gatwick (LGW) and Plaza Premium lounges at Heathrow Airport (LHR), among others.

 If you’re booking hotel accommodations through the American Express Travel portal to earn those 3 points per £1, you’ll also get additional perks on top of the bonus earnings.
 Bookings made through the portal as part of The Hotel Collection can receive a room upgrade (where available) and (US)$75 hotel credit, as long as the stay is a minimum of two nights and at one of 500 participating hotels, including Hiltons, Hyatts and Intercontinentals.

 If you run into issues when travelling, the Preferred Rewards Gold Card can help to make dealing with them easier.
 The card comes with travel inconvenience and travel accident protection for the primary cardholder, as well as any supplementary cardholders.
 It also comes with 24/7 global travel assistance when you are travelling abroad.

 Keep in mind that some of these benefits, such as the insurances, are subject to enrollment.

 If you’re new to the world of credit card points, then the Preferred Rewards Gold Card could be a good place to start before later considering the British Airways American Express Premium Card.
-Its status as a flexible currency, allowing cardmembers to transfer their points to any partner that best suits their needs, is an appealing offering — especially for those who are new to the credit card rewards space.
+Its status as a flexible currency and allowing cardmembers to transfer their points to any partner that best suits their needs is an appealing offering — especially for those who are new to the credit card rewards space.